-- Extroverts feel the best when they’re surrounded with people – they gain energy and re-charge their batteries by interacting with others.
+- Extroverts (1) feel the best when they’re surrounded by people – they gain energy and re-charge their batteries by interacting with others.
 Being alone for longer periods of time drains their energy.

-- Introverts, on the other hand, lose energy when they’re surrounded by larger crowds of people for a longer time.
+- Introverts (2), on the other hand, lose energy when they’re surrounded by larger crowds of people for a longer time.
 They re-charge best by spending time alone.

 So, if you feel that the constant presence of other people drains your energy, you’re more likely to be fully comfortable and productive while working alone in a home setting.

 Of course, this doesn’t mean that extroverts should never work from home.